 Golda Meir — then Mabovitch — was born in 1898 in Kiev.
 In 1903 her father, driven to destitution, left Russia for the United States.
 Golda, together with her mother and siblings, moved to Pinsk and waited for her father to send for them.
-Pinsk was one of the centers of Jewish life in Eastern Europe, and Golda grew up amid the threat of pogroms and in the subversive atmosphere of pre-revolutionary Russia.
+Pinsk was one of the centers of Jewish life in Eastern Europe, and Golda grew up amid the threat of pogroms (organized anti-Semitic riots) and in the subversive atmosphere of pre-revolutionary Russia.

-In 1906, the family moved to the States and was reunited with their father in Milwaukee.
+In 1906, the family moved to the United States and was reunited with Golda’s father in Milwaukee.
 Golda excelled in her studies and, upon graduating high school, trained as an educator and became a teacher.
-In 1915 she joined the local branch of the socialist Zionist party Poalei Zion and in 1921, together with her husband Morris Myerson, immigrated to the Palestine.
+In 1915 she joined the local branch of the socialist Zionist party Poalei Zion and in 1921, together with her husband Morris Myerson, immigrated to Palestine.

 The couple joined Kibbutz Merhavya in the northern Jezreel valley.
 Overcoming the grueling conditions on the kibbutz as well as the widespread prejudice that American girls were not tough enough for a life of manual labor, Golda began to fulfill her ambition of being a pioneer.
 “Not being beautiful,” she wrote, “was the true blessing.
 Not being beautiful forced me to develop my inner resources.
 The pretty girl has a handicap to overcome.”